ez-framework/lucidity/README.md

 ## Random Notes

 1. If we can push the memory consumption real small, I think this can be a generic IoT platform.
 However I am pessimistic about being able to cut the RAM consumption down while still being performant.

+2. Hm...
+Then why not just pipe event data into ClickHouse/Druid?
+That's what SigNoz is doing.
+Is there a large value behind having data locally sharded?
+It seems too hyper specific to IoT.